THE OXIDATION TYPES – FAST, SLOW, MIXED AND FOUR LOWS

 CORRELATING STAGES OF STRESS WITH OXIDATION TYPES

-Dr. Hans Selye, MD.
-A Canadian physician, Dr. Selye is credited with the stress theory of disease, an amazing understanding of health and disease.
-Dr. Selye wrote The Stress of Life and about 1200 medical articles, as well as technical books such as Calciphylaxis.
+Dr. Hans Selye, MD(1907-1982).
+A Hungarian-Canadian physician, Dr. Selye discovered the stress theory of disease, an amazing understanding of health and disease.
+Dr. Selye wrote 40 books including The Stress of Life as well as technical books such as Calciphylaxis.
+He also authored about 1700 medical articles,

 Dr. Selye also coined words we use commonly today such as homeostasis and elaborated what he called the General Adaptation Syndrome.
 This is ground-breaking work about how organisms always respond to stress.
 It involves the sympathetic nervous system, the role of the adrenal and thyroid glands in the stress response, and much more.